Clues sought in suicide of film director Tony Scott

 His body was recovered from the water about three hours later.

-California transportation officials said the center of the span, its highest point, is about 185 feet above the harbor surface, and the fence at that point, installed in the 1970s to keep debris from falling into the channel, is 18 feet tall.
+California transportation officials said the center of the span, its highest point, is about 185 feet (56 meters) above the harbor surface, and the fence at that point, installed in the 1970s to keep debris from falling into the channel, is 18 feet (5.5 meters) tall.

 Members of the film industry expressed shock at the death of one of Hollywood's most prolific and bankable producer-directors with reactions from Tom Cruise, Ron Howard and others.